MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 *   When using [join operator](./joinoperator.md), select the table with the fewer rows, to be the first one (left-most).
 *   When using [join operator](./joinoperator.md) data across clusters, run the query on the "right" side of the join, where most of the data is located.
-*   When the left side is small, up to 100,000 records, and the right side is big, use [hint.strategy=broadcast](./broadcastjoin.md).
+*   When the left side is small, up to 100,000 records, and the right side is large, use [hint.strategy=broadcast](./broadcastjoin.md).
-*   When both sides of the join are too big and the the join key has high cardinality, use [hint.strategy=shuffle](./shufflequery.md).
+*   When both sides of the join are too large, and the join key has high cardinality, use [hint.strategy=shuffle](./shufflequery.md).

 ## parse operator and extract() function

 * [parse operator](./parseoperator.md) (simple mode) is useful when the values in the target column contain strings that all share the same format or pattern.
 For example, for a column with values like `"Time = <time>, ResourceId = <resourceId>, Duration = <duration>, ...."`, when extracting the values of each field, use the `parse` operator instead of several `extract()` statements.
-* [extract() function](./extractfunction.md) is useful when the parsed strings do not all follow the same format or pattern.
+* [extract() function](./extractfunction.md) is useful when the parsed strings don't all follow the same format or pattern.
 In such cases, extract the required values by using a REGEX.

 ## materialize() function